Wednesday, December 21, 2022

 Solstice Holidays

-From time out of mind, long before recorded history, people facing the long cold nights of deepest winter have sheltered together around the warmth and light of fires.
-They gathered for safety from the elements, companionship, and reassurance.
+people facing the long cold nights of deepest winter have sheltered together around the warmth and light of fires.

-We don't know what stories were first shared in these gatherings – the words having been lost to time, translation, and the vagueries of oral tradition.
-But the shared warmth, light, food and drink—and the promise of longer, warmer days to come—must have lifted spirits, and given hope.
-With time, the stories became an important part of these gatherings – built up and embellished year upon year.
+We don't know what stories were first shared in these gatherings – the words having been lost to time, translation, and the vagaries of oral tradition.
+But the shared warmth, light, food and drink, and the promise of brighter, warmer days to come, must have lifted spirits, and given hope.

 Whether the people hearing these stories took them literally, or as hopeful metaphors, we don't know.
-But, as they anticipated the renewal of life in the coming spring, these stories must have nourished their hope.
+But, as they anticipated the renewal of life in the coming spring, these stories must have nourished hope.

 Whether you gather in this season for shelter, light, and warmth against deepest winter; to rejoice in anticipation of longer days to come; to eat, drink, and make merry; or to express reverence for a God who would send his only son to redeem the World – I celebrate alongside you.